Axway/open-banking-docs/content/en/docs/Overview/solution.md

 To accommodate their needs and ensure a quality experience is delivered a number of features are implemented.

-#### API catalog and documentation
+#### API product catalog and documentation - to be reviewd

-We provide a comprehensive, pre-built catalog of the APIs available in the solution that is tailored based on the certification of the developer (that is independent developer versus entity) regulated by the National Competent Authority (NCA).
+We provide a comprehensive, pre-built catalog of the API Products available in the solution that is tailored based on the certification of the developer (that is independent developer versus entity) regulated by the National Competent Authority (NCA).

-#### Demo applications

-Our Demo Applications are web-based and provide a realistic view of the types of applications that Third-Party developers might use.

-For example, an account aggregator demo is provided that demonstrates a personal financial management (PFM) tool.

 #### Developer and organization onboarding

 Developer and Organization Onboarding is the ability to seamlessly onboard a developer or their organization.

+#### Usage Plans and Subscriptions

+Subscriptions are free or paid consumption options to access certain API from resources in products to help provide business case solutions.
+Consumers browse products, but must subscribe, request access, and be approved before products can be consumed with an application.

 #### Application and credential management

 Application and Credential Management is the means by which developers can create an application against which credentials to access the open banking APIs can be registered.
-API registration includes an x.509 public certificate to facilitate Mutual Authentication as implemented in the [Financial-grade API (FAPI) standards.](https://openid.net/wg/fapi/)
+Credential creation includes an x.509 public certificate to facilitate Mutual Authentication as implemented in the [Financial-grade API (FAPI) standards.](https://openid.net/wg/fapi/)

 #### Development tools

 Development Tools are the affordances offered to developers to aid them in their task of building applications that consume your organization's APIs.
 These include:

 * Postman collections
-* Software Development Kits (SDK)
 * Interactive API explorers

-#### Application and API usage
+#### Subscriptions, Application and API Usage

+Consumer insights provides API Consumers with secure, self-service access to actionable insights regarding their usage of the APIs from the Marketplace.
 Application and API usage analytics allow developers to understand the success of their applications.

-#### Service desk and collaboration

-Service desk and collaboration are the means to collect reviews, publish blogs, and interact with your developer community in a meaningful way.
+#### Support

+The goal of the product support contact is to give the subscriber a way to contact the product provider for any kind of assistance.
+The support contact is composed of a name, email, phone number associated with office hours and alternative support methods, including: Website URL, Slack channel, or MS Teams channel.

+### Amplify Infrastructure - what should be included ?

 ### Open banking APIs